Hi there, for visiting, we are using SiteGround. We have no affiliation with SiteGround though 😉

 Watercolor pads and sketchbooks are easy to transport and are ideal for practicing and for painting outdoors.
 You can buy pads and sketchbooks containing artists’ quality archival paper that are 100% cotton which means they are the watercolor paper least likely to yellow, and the most durable as well.

 Pads are tape-bound or glued on one side only which allows you to easily peel off each piece of paper.
-Wire-bound watercolor sketchbooks are great for travelling as you can just turn over a finished work and start work on a fresh piece of paper.
+Wire-bound watercolor sketchbooks are great for traveling as you can just turn over a finished work and start work on a fresh piece of paper.